bethgelab/siamese-mask-rcnn/README.md

 To train a small version of siamese mask r-cnn on MS COCO simply follow the instructions in the [training.ipynb](training.ipynb) notebook.
 This model runs on a single GPU with 12GB memory.

-To train the models reported in the paper execute the notebooks provided in [experiments](experiments).
+To train the models reported in the paper run the notebooks provided in [experiments](experiments).
 Those models need 4 GPUs with 12GB memory each.

 ## Evaluation

 To evaluate and visualize a models results run the [evaluation.ipynb](evaluation.ipynb) notebook.
 Make sure to use the same config as used for training the model.

+To evaluate the models reported in the paper run the evaluation notebook provided in [experiments](experiments).
+Each model will be evaluated 5 times to compensate for the stochastic effects introduced by randomly choosing the reference instances.
+The final result is the mean of those five runs.

 ## Model description